xiongemi/game-regression-react/README.md

+# Game Regression React

 This project is an example project for learning React.

 It is inspired by https://github.com/rangle/game-progression.

+## To Start

+- Create your own React project in GitHub using [Create React App](https://github.com/facebook/create-react-app)
+- Copy db.json and the profile image in the src/assets folder over to your project
+- Implement user stories from https://github.com/rangle/game-progression/tree/master/docs/user-stories.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).